Republic Airlines

-Republic Airlines was an American airline formed by the merger of North Central Airlines and Southern Airways on July 1, 1979.
-Their headquarters were at Minneapolis-St. Paul International Airport, in what is now Fort Snelling in unincorporated Hennepin County, Minnesota.
-The former headquarters is now Delta Air Lines Building C. Republic was acquired by and merged into Northwest Airlines in 1986.
+Republic Airlines was an airline in the United States that operated from 1979 until it merged with Northwest Airlines in 1986.
+Republic was formed by the merger of North Central Airlines and Southern Airways on July 1, 1979.
+Their headquarters were at Minneapolis–Saint Paul International Airport, in what is now Fort Snelling in unincorporated Hennepin County, Minnesota.
+The former headquarters is now Delta Air Lines Building C.

 History

 Republic Airlines began in 1979 with the merger of North Central Airlines and Southern Airways, the first such merger following the federal Airline Deregulation Act.
-The new airline's headquarters were at Minneapolis-Saint Paul International Airport, though their largest hub was at Detroit Metropolitan Wayne County Airport.
+The new airline's headquarters were at Minneapolis–Saint Paul International Airport where it operated a major hub, however, their largest hub was at Detroit Metropolitan Wayne County Airport.
+A third hub was also operated at Memphis International Airport.
 Following their buyout of Hughes Airwest in 1980, Republic became the largest airline in the U.S. by number of airports served.
+New hubs were also acquired at Phoenix Sky Harbor International Airport and at Las Vegas McCarran International Airport.

 The company operated the world's largest McDonnell Douglas DC-9 fleet, with DC-9-10, DC-9-30 and DC-9-50s and also flew Boeing 727-200, Boeing 757-200, and McDonnell Douglas MD-80 jets.
 In addition, Republic operated Convair 580 turboprops previously flown by North Central.

 After the merger, losses mounted and service reductions followed.
 Saddled with debt from two acquisitions and new aircraft, the airline struggled in the early 1980s, and even introduced a human mascot version of Herman the Duck.
-They reduced service to Phoenix, a former hub of Hughes Airwest, citing their inability to compete with non-union airlines there and eventually dismantled the former extensive route system operated by Hughes Airwest in the western U.S.
+They reduced service to Phoenix and Las Vegas, former hubs of Hughes Airwest, citing their inability to compete with non-union airlines there, and eventually dismantled the former extensive route system operated by Hughes Airwest in the western U.S. As a result, this caused the airline’s image to worsen at a sensitive time, and the airline was sometimes derided as "Repulsive".

 In early 1985 Republic teamed up with Simmons Airlines and Express Airlines I to provide feeder service from dozens of smaller cities to Republic's three main hub airports at Detroit, Memphis, and Minneapolis.
 The service was known as Republic Express using turboprop aircraft that were painted as Republic Airlines, accommodating from 14 to 34 passengers.